Skip to main content

 Enactment date: Law number:

-Title: Resolution calling on the New York State Department of Health to conduct regular audits of NYPORTS data, and to require hospitals to retroactively fill in missing data
+Title: Resolution calling on the New York State Department of Health to conduct regular reviews of NYPORTS data, and to require hospitals to retroactively fill in missing data

-Resolution calling on the New York State Department of Health to conduct regular audits of NYPORTS data, and to require hospitals to retroactively fill in missing data
+Resolution calling on the New York State Department of Health to conduct regular reviews of NYPORTS data, and to require hospitals to retroactively fill in missing data

 Whereas, A study on patient safety conducted by Harvard on patients admitted to Massachusetts hospitals in 2018 found that preventable adverse events occurred in 6.8 percent of all hospital admissions; and